trisdauvergne/milestone-project-04/planchest-ms4-readme.md

 ## UX

 ### Site Users - who is the site focused on?
 1. Peter, “I'm a print designer and currently only work directly for clients.
-I've got lots of work that I've done in my free time and want to register on 'Plan Chest' and upload work to sell so I can hopefully earn some extra money.”.
+I've got lots of work that I've done in my free time and I want to register on 'Plan Chest' and upload work to sell so I can hopefully earn some extra money!”
 2. Anna, “I'm registered as a designer on 'Plan Chest' and have uploaded some of my work on to the site.
-I want to charge more so want to edit the price”
+I want to charge more so want to edit the price.”
 3. Preston, “I'm a designer and need to buy some print for a new collection.
-I have no idea who I want to work with so want to do a bit of exploration before making a decision."
+I have no idea who I want to work with so I want to do a bit of exploration before making a decision."
 4. Mary-Anne, “I've purchased lots of prints from 'Plan Chest' but can't remember which one I ordered in March as I want to buy from that designer again.
 I need to look through my order history so I can find the details of the print.”
-5. Polly, "I work for a design company and want to buy a print, so need to create an account"
+5. Polly, "I work for a design company and want to buy a print, but want to create an account first."
 6. Flo, "I'm a print designer and am stuck for ideas.
 I want to see other print design work that will hopefully give me some inspiration.
-I don't want to join 'Plan Chest' as I don't have any plans of buying or selling anything"
+I don't want to join 'Plan Chest' as I don't have any plans of buying or selling anything."
 7. Sally, "I need to buy a design for a collection my company is designing.
-I'm a business so will need to print the order confirmation with all the price details on it"
+I'm a business so will need to print the order confirmation with all the price details on it."
 8. Mandy, "Someone has bought a print from me and wants to use it exclusively.
-I need to stop selling that print on 'Plan Chest' so need to delete it"
+I need to stop selling that print on 'Plan Chest' so need to delete it."

 ### 'Plan Chest' site is the best place for users to achieve their goals because:
 - The site is easy to navigate with clear instructions, steps and accessibility